Rwanda Day: What the diaspora expects of President Kagame | DW | 04.10.2019

 Kagame is seen as a reliable political, economic and development partner internationally.
 He is also known for his determined but strong-handed grip on Rwanda's affairs.

-The country is preparing to take in up to 500 Africans who became stranded in Libya's notorious migrant detention centers en route to Europe.
-German car-maker Volkswagen set up an assembly line in Rwanda and it is testing an Uber-like taxi hailing service.
-The country's capital Kigali is notoriously clean and the country has a reputation for IT hubs, start-ups, and a decade-old ban on plastic bags.
+The country is preparing to take in up to 500 Africans who were stranded in Libya's notorious migrant detention centers en route to Europe.
+German car-maker Volkswagen set up an assembly line in Rwanda, and it is testing an Uber-like taxi hailing service.
+The country's capital Kigali is scrupulously clean and the country has a reputation for IT hubs, start-ups, and a decade-old ban on plastic bags.

 Rwanda, however, is still is grappling with legacy of its 1994 genocide, and Kagame's government is accused of oppressing the opposition and the media – within the country and abroad.